-Other credits include Paul McCartney, Colbie Caillat, Foster the People Tour, Comedy Central's This Is Not Happening, the Netflix Original film Mascots directed by Christopher Guest, electro pop duo Hi Fashion, Samsung, TEDx, Zumba Fitness: World Party Video Game, American Apparel, Dance Spirit Magazine, NY Times Best Selling photography book Dancers Among Us, and multiple Star Magic Tours with a sold-out performance at the Lincoln Center.
+Other credits include Paul McCartney, Colbie Caillat, Foster the People Tour, Comedy Central's This Is Not Happening, the Netflix Original film Mascots directed by Christopher Guest, The Greatest Showman LIVE commercial, electro pop duo Hi Fashion, Samsung, TEDx, Zumba Fitness: World Party Video Game, American Apparel, Dance Spirit Magazine, NY Times Best Selling photography book Dancers Among Us, and multiple Star Magic Tours with a sold-out performance at the Lincoln Center.

 Her choreography work includes Caught a Ghost's "Get Your Life" Music Video (from the Dear White People Soundtrack), Brooke Fraser's "Kings & Queens" Music Video, and multiple works for LACDC.